The Next Star: Season 6 (2013)

 Through their Facebook page, The Next Star has confirmed its return for a sixth season.
 The announcement was made on March 5, 2013.
-Adamo Ruggiero is not returning to be a host and Carlos Bustamante will instead be taking over, as confirmed in a video released on March 20, 2013.
+Adamo Ruggiero did not return as host and Carlos Bustamante instead took over, as confirmed in a video released on March 20, 2013.
 "The Wild Card" is back.
 It premiered on July 15, 2013 on YTV.
 This is the first season to have a finale pre-show.